apache/echarts-doc/en/api/echarts-instance.md

     + `height`

         Specify height explicitly, in pixel.
 If setting to `null`/`undefined`/`'auto'`, height of `dom` (instance container) will be used.

+    + `silent`

+        Specify whether or not to prevent triggering events.

 **Tip:** Sometimes charts may be placed in multiple tabs.
 Those in hidden labels may fail to initialize due to the ignorance of container width and height.
 So `resize` should be called manually to get the correct width and height when switching to the corresponding tabs, or specify width/heigth in `opts` explicitly.